Have a business idea? This Jordanian organization has helped launch 100 new businesses

 INFOGRAPHIC: With USAID Support, iPARK-Startup Incubator Takes Its Services Across Jordan

 A grantee of the USAID Jordan Competitiveness Program (JCP), the business incubator iPARK, based in Amman, recently expanded its service to Aqaba following its successful expansion to Irbid last year.
 The Irbid incubator has outpaced expectations in its first six months, already filling the space with new tenants and creating 130 new jobs.
 This follows a successful four-year run in Amman, which has seen several dozen startups grow their businesses with USAID support and create 197 new jobs in the high-value knowledge economy.
-The Aqaba incubator is expected to continue this trend, with space for 12 new incubated companies.
+The Aqaba incubator is expected to continue this trend, with space for 12 new incubated companies, of which 5 of them have been filled.

 Both the pace and geographic reach of iPARK’s growth speak to the success of the incubation model as well as USAID’s commitment to extending technical assistance and business support to entrepreneurs beyond Amman.
 Indeed, nearly half of the 327 jobs so far generated by iPARK with USAID assistance have been created in Irbid, with dozens more expected at the new Aqaba facility in the coming months.